Modified Release Aqueous Suspension for Intramuscular Injection

 instances of slurred speech (these are called mini-strokes)

-involuntary movements of the tongue, face, mouth, jaws, arms, legs or trunk.
-This
+involuntary movements of the tongue, face, mouth, jaw, arms, legs or trunk (symptoms

 Tell your doctor if you notice anything else that is making you feel unwell.